HL7/davinci-atr/input/pagecontent/operationdefinition-member-add-intro.md

+{:.stu-note}
+This is new content for the STU 2 ballot.

 ### Introduction

 This operation is used to remove a member along with the attributed provider from the Member Attribution List.